-Filtration application in HLPs and more generally with mine residues may be very challenging for geotextile filtration.
+Filtration application in HLPs and more generally with mine residues may be challenging for geotextiles.
 First, the high seepage forces and suspended particles that must be filtered can lead to the blinding or clogging of the geotextile filter.
-Second, circulation of the pregnant solution can lead to chemical clogging (Faure, 2004; Fourie et al. 2010; Legge et al. 2007).
+Second, circulation of the pregnant solution can lead to chemical clogging (Faure, 2004; Fourie et al. 2010; Legge et al. 2009).

-Long-term flow tests were conducted in SAGEOS laboratories in Canada to observe the performance of EFDG when subjected to acid circulation at a concentration representative of those used in the mining industry during 3 months.
-To run this test, 10 test cells (0.1m x 0.2m) were designed to replicate field conditions prevailing on the EFDG (Figure 2).
-The filter used was a polyester filter with a filtration opening size of 120 $\mu$ m (per CGSB 148.1 n°10).
-The EFDG was installed at in the bottom of the cell, and then covered with by one kilogram of crushed copper ore with an average grade of 3 % Cu from a Chilean copper mine (Lomas Bayas).
+Long-term flow tests were conducted in SAGEOS laboratories in Canada to observe the performance of DTPG when subjected to acid circulation at a concentration representative of those used in the mining industry during 3 months.
+To run this test, 10 test cells ( $0.1m \times 0.2m$ ) were designed to replicate field conditions prevailing on the MLDG (Figure 2).
+The filter used was a polyester filter with a filtration opening size of $120 \mu m$ (per CGSB 148.1 n°10).
+The MLDG was installed at in the bottom of the cell, and then covered with by one kilogram of crushed copper ore with an average grade of 3% Cu from a Chilean copper mine (Lomas Bayas).
 The ore was covered by a geo-spacer to facilitate uniform infiltration of the solution.
-This latter component was then covered by a closed cell foam compressed by a rigid plate, in order to seal the system while applying a nominal stress of 100 kPa.
+This latter component was then covered by a closed-cell foam pad, compressed by a rigid plate, in order to seal the system while applying a nominal stress of 100 kPa.

-Figure 2 Cross section of an experimental leaching cell.
-During 90 days, acid leachate crosses the ore then EFDG
+Figure 2 Cross-section of an experimental leaching cell.
+During 90 days, acid leachate percolates through the ore then the MLDG

-An average daily flow of 15 L/h/m sulfuric acid solution with a pH of 1.4 (concentrated at 20 g/L) was recirculated during 90 days through each cell.
-This flow rate represents 32 m per square meter of drainage system.
+An average daily flow of 15 L/h/m of the 20 g/l sulphuric acid solution with a pH of 1.4 was recirculated during 90 days through each cell.

-The solution was injected through the geo-spacer, in order to flow downward through the ore, then the EFDG, to eventually be drained out by the perforated tube.
-During the testing period, the solution was replaced 3 times to avoid excessive copper concentration and facilitate control of the pH, which was maintained at approximately 1.4.
+The solution was injected through the geo-spacer, in order to flow downward through the ore, then the MLDG, to eventually be drained out by the perforated tube.
+During the testing period, the solution was replaced 3 times to avoid excessive copper concentration and facilitate control of the pH, which was maintained to approximately 1.4.

-The representativity of the extraction process modeled at the laboratory scale was assessed by monitoring periodically the copper concentration of the sulfuric acid.
+The representativity of the extraction process modelled at the laboratory scale was assessed by monitoring periodically the copper concentration of the sulphuric acid.
 The observations are reported on Table 1.